-Orthopnea is shortness of breath that affects a person when they are lying down and subsides in other positions, such as standing or sitting up.
+Orthopnea is shortness of breath when lying down.
+Breathing may be easier when in an upright position, such as sitting or standing.
 Orthopnea is often a symptom of heart failure or lung disease, though it can also result from other conditions.

 For people with orthopnea, breathing difficulties typically disappear quickly after they get up from a horizontal position.
 In a related condition known as paroxysmal nocturnal dyspnea, shortness of breath wakes the person up a couple of hours after they fall asleep.

 This article looks at the causes, diagnosis, and treatment of orthopnea.

 Orthopnea is a symptom rather than a condition in itself.
 The medical term for shortness of breath is dyspnea.
 Orthopnea is a type of dyspnea that occurs when a person is lying down.